AdobeDocs/audience-manager.it-IT/help/using/features/destinations/destination-macros.md

 ---

-# Macro di destinazione definite {#destination-macros-defined}
+# Destination Macros Defined {#destination-macros-defined}

-Descrive le macro che è possibile aggiungere a una destinazione [!DNL URL].
+Describes the macros you can add to a destination [!DNL URL].

 <!-- destination-macros.xml -->

-Quando si crea una [!DNL URL] destinazione, è possibile inserire le seguenti macro nella [!DNL URL] stringa.
-Verificate con i partner di destinazione e di destinazione la posizione corretta della macro all&#39;interno della destinazione [!DNL URL].
+When creating a [!DNL URL] destination, you can insert the following macros into the [!DNL URL] string.
+Check with your data/destination partner about proper macro placement within the destination [!DNL URL].

 >[!NOTE]
 >